flatironinstitute/spikeforest_old/docs/tutorials/spike_sorting_spikeforest_recording.md

 ## Downloading a recording

-To download a SpikeForest recording, you will first need to know its `sha1dir://` URI.
-Presently there is no method for obtaining this via the website, although we will provide this feature in an upcoming release.
-However, we provide some test examples here.
+To download a SpikeForest recording, you will first need to know its `sha1dir://` address.
+For testing purposes we provide a subset of recordings that are available for public download via `sha1dir://...`.
+See the bottom of this file for the list of such recordings available for testing.

 Making use of [SpikeInterface](https://github.com/SpikeInterface/), we can load the recording and the ground truth sorting in Python: